alacwong/alacwong/README.md

 Hi, I'm Alac—a 3rd year undergrad at the University of Toronto studying Computer Science and Statistics.
 I am interested in artifical intellgience 🧠 with an emphasis on reinforcement and deep learning.
 My curiousity pushes to always learn new things!
 I am also passionate about music 🎵, swimming 🏊‍♂️ and basketball 🏀

 ### Currently
+🛒 Incoming SDE Intern @ Amazon

+### Experience
 🏥 Full Stack Software Developer Co-op @ Verto Inc <br />

-### Experience
 💻 Full Stack Developer (Part time) @ PickEasy <br />
 🥘 Full Stack Developer Co-op @ PickEasy <br />